Carolina Bison Carpaccio at Buffalo Nickel

-Carrier Park, one of Asheville's public parks offers volleyball courts, a giant playground, a roller-hockey rink, a basketball court, a multi-use track, a lawn bowling court, a paved trail and a multi-use sports field for baseball and soccer.
+Carrier Park offers volleyball courts, a giant playground, a roller-hockey rink, a basketball court, a multi-use track, a lawn bowling court, a paved trail and a multi-use sports field for baseball and soccer.
 It also includes a picnic pavilion, river overlooks, a wetland interpretive and education area, and more trails.
 Located on Amboy Road and Michigan Avenue in west Asheville.

 French Broad River Park, one of Asheville's most beautiful parks, meanders alongside the tranquil French Broad River, and features a vast area of open green space with old trees, a wildflower garden, a paved trail, a gazebo, picnic tables and grills, an observation deck, and a small playground.
 The Dog Park features a large fenced-in area made for exercising and socializing your pooch.